4d/docs/website/translated_docs/fr/API/FileClass.md

 In *text*, pass the text to write to the file.
 It can be a literal ("my text"), or a 4D text field or variable.

 Optionally, you can designate the character set to be used for writing the contents.
-You can pass either:
+Vous pouvez passer soit :

 - dans *charSetName*, une chaîne contenant le nom de jeu standard (par exemple "ISO-8859-1" ou ""UTF-8"),
 - ou dans *charSetNum*, l'ID MIBEnum (numéro) du nom du jeu standard.